RubenAQuispe/CloudBridge-Migration-Toolkit/CONTRIBUTING.md

 - Follow the security guidelines in [SECURITY.md](SECURITY.md)

 ### **Configuration Files**
-- Only modify template files (`*.template.psd1`)
+- Modify `MigrationConfig.psd1` with clear placeholder values
-- Keep actual config files (`MigrationConfig.psd1`) in .gitignore
+- Ensure placeholders are obvious and secure (e.g., "YOUR-TENANT-ID-HERE")
 - Add clear comments for any new configuration options
-- Validate that placeholders are obvious and secure
+- Never commit real credentials or tenant-specific data

 ## 📋 Development Guidelines